CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 ![Beginner Phase](/assets/images/confidence_vs_tdd_skill_level.png)
 ## Testing takes too long, it's not worth it

+**Collaboration Activities**
+1. Ted started reviewing my code on side projects
+2. No Pairing
+3. No Ensemble/Mob Programming
+4. Did have meetings though

 **Have you ever heard the expression testing takes too long?
 Well, in this phase, that was my issue** For the first three months of my unit testing journey I mostly... actually entirely... didn't write any tests exclusively at all.
 I worked on making my code more readable, and trying to form it in a manner where writing a test around the code was _possible_.
 Finally the day came,